tobhe/ubuntu-chromebook-image/README.md

-# Ubuntu Images for Mediatek MT8186 Chromebooks
+# Ubuntu Images for arm64 Chromebooks

-### Warning

-All of this is in a very experimental state and not at all officially supported by Ubuntu.
+**Warning:** All of this is in a very experimental state and not at all officially supported by Ubuntu.

 ## Tested Devices